 Improvements may be maintained solely for the purpose of producing revenue if they do not detract from the open space character of the site.
 Structures that do not serve a District purpose as listed in sections C 1-4 may be rented or leased to provide a revenue source for the District.
 When a structure or improvement is retained for these purposes, it should generally be rented for the fair market value consistent with possible special restrictions due to its location on open space lands, or in accordance with the Housing Policy board policy XXXX and guidelines approved by the General Manager.
 Structures that are slated for demolition or are retained for a future District purpose may be rented temporarily as a means of revenue production.
 Improvements will not be constructed solely for producing revenue but may be constructed if they also serve a District purpose.
 (6) Leases The Board of Directors will review and approve leases or licenses which are long term (over one year) and/or involve an anticipated annual income in excess of \$50,000, excluding month-to-month agreements.
-The General Manager or his/her designee may enter into leases, license agreements, or rental agreements on behalf of the District without specific Board approval if they are: (a) In amounts not exceeding \$50,000 anticipated annual income to the District (including in-kind services), and - (b) No more than one year in duration, or month-to month, and - (c) Pursuant to a Board adopted planning document, and (d) Do not create commitments which go beyond the scope of the Board adopted site planning documents (e.g., extensive tenant improvements which could imply a longer term commitment by the District).
+The General Manager or his/her designee may enter into leases, license agreements, or rental agreements on behalf of the District without specific Board approval if they are: - (a) In amounts not exceeding \$50,000 anticipated annual income to the District (including in-kind services), and - (b) No more than one year in duration, or month-to month, and - (c) Pursuant to a Board adopted planning document, and - (d) Do not create commitments which go beyond the scope of the Board adopted site planning documents (e.g., extensive tenant improvements which could imply a longer term commitment by the District).
 The General Manager will have the discretion to enter into leases specifying either cash or inkind services or a combination of the two as payment.
 If in-kind services are being accepted, they will in no circumstance exceed three year's full cash value of the lease, the cash value of the remaining time on the lease, or \$50,000, whichever is less, without Board approval, to preclude the expectation of a continuing relationship.
-Board Policy Manual Improvements on District Lands Policy 4.02 Chapter 4 - Acquisition & Maintenance of District Lands Effective Date: 3/24/16 Revised Date: 3/23/16XX/XX/XX Prior Versions: 2/22/78, 3/23/83, 10/10/84, 7/25/07, 11/13/13, 3/23/16 IntroductionPurpose: Open space lands purchased by the District often haveIn the process of fulfilling its primary function of acquiring open space, the District also becomes the owner of structures and other improvements of varying condition, usefulness and value.
+Board Policy Manual IntroductionPurpose: Open space lands purchased by the District often have In the process of fulfilling its primary function of acquiring open space, the District also becomes the owner of structures and other improvements of varying condition, usefulness and value.
 Some of these improvements are appropriate to the open space around them, and others are not.
 Frequently structures have some degree of historical value.
 As use of District lands increases, there will be additional pressure on the District to construct new facilities such as visitor userecreational buildings and, parking lots, housing, and field offices.
 Since there are many costs involved with the maintenance, patrol, and liability of structures, it is important that the District establish a policy for the use, construction and/or removal of structures on District lands.
 Information on specific structures and their use, potential uses and final disposition will be found in the specific site plans and use and management plans planning documents (site plans).
 The following policy statements are intended as a guide for the staff in the preparation of recommended actions concerning structures and improvements of such site plans to be approved by to inform the Board's decision.
 A. Definitions.